Uncover Client Money Mindset with Financial Personality Tests

 WealthTrek (Beta) will help you understand your client’s openness to financial discussions, readiness for financial change, general financial wellness, and the client’s ability to stick with long-term goals.
-This test was created with input from advisors who wanted to identify which clients are open to making financial changes.
-In other words, WealthTrek can help you identify which clients have a positive attitude towards new ways of approaching their financial lives and may be open to discussions surrounding how they live today.
+We created this test to help advisors identify their clients’ willingness and openness to different ways of approaching money.
+WealthTrek can help you identify clients who are ready to get started on a new journey.